Creating computer games art may seem like a dream job, but how do you actually become a games artist? Here is advice graduate artists will want.

 Your hobbies and interests section is a great opportunity to show how keen you are.
 What type of games do you like?
 Any specific examples?
 Why?
 Here is the place to say!
 When you are playing think about what you like and don’t like—in an interview you’ll need to be prepared to talk about anything in your CV.

 Don’t be frightened of using agencies.
 Pick an agency which has a longstanding reputation in the games industry.
 A good agency will know exactly which companies are looking for what type of candidate.
 One call to an agency can save you many hours of time contacting every games company in the country.
 They are also an invaluable resource.
 Agencies look at CVs every day so they know what CV will get an interview and what won’t.
-Ask their advice.
+Ask for their advice Graduate Artists will get it from us.
 Openness and honesty are crucial.
 Your agency is working for you; they should keep you fully informed.
+Here is some advice graduate artists and animators may find useful.

 It sounds obvious but it’s worth stating that to get a position as a games artist, you have to demonstrate your talents through an appropriate portfolio.
-Games companies will not interview a candidate without first reviewing a sample of their work and your work should reflect both your artistic talent and enthusiasm for games.
-The competition is tough and your portfolio should demonstrate something that sets you apart from other candidates.
+Games companies will not interview a candidate without first reviewing a sample of their work.
+Your work should reflect both your artistic talent and enthusiasm for games.
+The competition is tough and therefore your portfolio should demonstrate something that sets you apart from other candidates.
 Appropriate qualification will help demonstrate academic and technical ability but your artwork is the key!